Index of Services, UK: September 2025

 Revisions to Index of Services

-In line with the National Accounts Revision Policy, this release gives data for March 2025, with January and February 2025 also open for revision.
+In line with the National Accounts Revision Policy this release is open for revision for July and August 2025.

 Seasonal adjustment